obawany/FoodDeliveryApp/README.md

 # FoodDeliveryApp

-API backend server code for a food delivery mobile application to call
+The FoodDeliveryApp is designed to facilitate a delivery service through a mobile application.

-This is a delivery startup which allows its users to register as delivery men or customers.
+- Users can register as either delivery men or customers.
-Customer gives an order from the online shop and delivery man picks the order and drives it to the customer.
+- Customers can place orders from online shops, and delivery men are responsible for picking up the orders and delivering them to the customers.
-At the end of delivery, delivery man sends a request to the server with his/her id, customer id, order id, the distance in km and the start and end time of delivery.
+- After completing a delivery, the delivery man sends a request to the server containing their ID, the customer's ID, the order ID, the distance traveled in kilometers, and the start and end times of the delivery.

-A few details:
+Here are some important points to note:

-- Users are using the mobile app, and the API is consumed by that mobile app
+- The mobile app is used by the users, and it consumes the API provided by the backend server.
-- User can not be both customer and delivery man at the same time.
-Only one must be chosen at registration
+- A user cannot simultaneously be a customer and a delivery man.
+They must choose one role during the registration process.
-- The delivery man earns commission for each order.
+- The delivery men earn a commission for each order they deliver.
-- The delivery man is not allowed to deliver multiple orders at the same time
+- Delivery men are not allowed to handle multiple orders simultaneously.

-Future Enhancements:
+Features:

-- Creating a new API endpoint to display top 3 delivery men who earn the most commission in given time interval, and average commission as well.
+- An API endpoint that displays the top three delivery men who have earned the highest commissions within a given time interval, along with the average commission.
-- Notifying Customer support team when a delivery is not done in 45 minutes.
-With a scheduled task to check and notify CS team asynchronously. (print a message at least)
+- A notification system to alert the Customer Support team when a delivery is not completed within 45 minutes.
+This has been achieved through a scheduled task that asynchronously checks and prints a message.

+Tried to follow this: https://www.javaguides.net/2018/06/restful-api-design-best-practices.html and https://auth0.com/blog/spring-boot-java-tutorial-build-a-crud-api/.
+Accepted answer is helpful on this one: https://stackoverflow.com/questions/52235902/should-i-use-model-classes-or-payload-classes-to-serialize-a-json-response

 # Development Environment: